Religious Education for Adults

 Bay Area UU Church is a religious community which values lifelong learning and strives to create opportunities for spiritual growth and exploration.
 Among our many ongoing Adult Religious Education offerings are:

 Sunday Morning Discussion Group

-Every Sunday morning from 10:30-11:15, this group for adults meets for discussion and fellowship.
-The group discusses a chapter in a book related to Unitarian Universalism or has a facilitated discussion about the morning’s sermon or other spiritual matters.
+Every Sunday morning from 10:45-11:30, this group for adults meets for discussion and fellowship.
+They discuss a chapter in a book related to Unitarian Universalism or enjoy a facilitated discussion about the morning’s sermon or other spiritual or topical matters.

 Wednesday Night Classes